SiriusSoftwear/PasswordVault/README.md

 #Important notes:
 1. This is the first version, so please give feedback!
-2. Make sure to save your master password, as it is not recoverable.If you can't remember it, all saved passwords will be lost!
+2. Make sure to save your master password, as it is not recoverable.
+If you can't remember it, all saved passwords will be lost!
 3. Don't delete the config.json or the databases!
 Either your passwords will be lost or you can't access them.